- Contracting with MacB

-We are one of 12 prime contractors on the Defense Systems (DS-TATs) Indefinite-delivery/Indefinite-quantity (IDIQ) contract.
-Awarded on 9 June 2012, the five-year IDIQ is valued at up to $9 billion.
+We are one of 12 prime contractors on the Defense System Technical Area Tasks (DS-TATs) Indefinite-Delivery/Indefinite-Quantity (IDIQ) contract.
+Awarded on June 9, 2012, the five-year IDIQ is valued at up to $9 billion.
 The work will be done across the U.S. Department of Defense (DoD) and other federal organizations, agencies, industry and academia.
 MacB’s team includes 14 specialized subcontractors.

-DS-TATs is under the direction of the Defense Technical Information Center (DTIC) and the Defense Systems Information Analysis Center (DSIAC), which acts as clearinghouse for expertise and assistance with technical challenges.
-The DS TAT contract includes the following focus areas of interest:
+DS-TATs are under the direction of the Defense Technical Information Center (DTIC) and the Defense Systems Information Analysis Center (DSIAC), which acts as clearinghouse for expertise and assistance with technical challenges.
+The contract includes the following focus areas of interest:

 - Advanced Materials